 A wraparound mortgage is a type of secondary financing for real estate purchases.
 It is a form of seller financing that can expedite the sale of a property.

 The seller of the real estate extends a junior mortgage loan to the buyer of the real estate.
 This junior mortgage loan wraps around and exists in addition to any superior mortgage loan on the real estate.
 The seller of the real estate accepts a secured promissory note from the buyer of the real estate for the amount due on the underlying mortgage loan + any amount up to the remaining purchase money balance.
 In most cases, the seller of the real estate will charge the buyer a spread.

 Stock secured mortgage

-If you have investments in stocks then you can use the stock as security for a very favorable loan from your stock broker.
-Many brokers offer low interest loans to their clients as an extra service to get a competitive edge over other brokers.
-This allows you to keep your stock and still use them to finance your hou se.
+If you have investments in stocks then you can use the stock as security for a very favourable loan from your stockbroker.
+Many brokers offer low-interest loans to their clients as an extra service to get a competitive edge over other brokers.
+This allows you to keep your stock and still use them to finance your house.
 The brokers get to keep profiting from your trades and earn interest from the loan.
 It is a win-win situation.
-It is usually only blue chip stocks that can be used as security for this type of loan.
+It is usually only blue-chip stocks that can be used as security for this type of loan.
 You can not use other securities such as penny stocks, binary options, cfd:s or Forex certificates.

-Talk to your broker to see if they offer any stock based loans that you can use to buy a house.
+Talk to your broker to see if they offer any stock-based loans that you can use to buy a house.
 If they do then it might be the cheapest loan available to you.
-If they don’t then it might be worth switching to another broker who do.
+If they don’t then it might be worth switching to another broker who does.